 4. Select Single for the Input Configuration and select one of the four physical SDI inputs to monitor.
-(See Figure 27.)
+The example shows the SDI 1 input being selected.

-Figure 27: Single SDI signal configuration, SDI 1 input selected
+Figure 36: Single SDI signal configuration

 5. Select Save and close the menu.